-The expression Salad Days originally referred to a period of youthful inexperience, naivety, immaturity, impetuousness, or unskillful exuberance.
-Like many food related expressions, the term was coined by William Shakespeare.
+The idiomatic expression Salad Days originally referred to a period of youthful inexperience, naivety, immaturity, impetuousness, or unskillful exuberance.
+Like many food-related expressions, the term was coined by William Shakespeare.
 Specifically, the term was used by Cleopatra in the play Antony and Cleopatra, meaning the expression stretches back to 1606.

 The beautiful Egyptian queen Cleopatra, in the play, is very much in love with Marc Antony.
 But, her servant, Charmian, points out that she once expressed the same intensity of emotion for Julius Caesar.

-Cleopatra replied jokingly that those were her salad days, when she was "green in judgement, cold in blood."
-She was explaining that in her youth she didn't know as much about the ways of love.
+Cleopatra replied jokingly that those were her salad days when she was “green in judgment, cold in blood.”
+She was explaining that in her youth she didn’t know as much about the ways of love.

 Salad days, then, is a play on the association between “greenness” and youthfulness, which was nothing new when Shakespeare coined the term.
 There were already earlier phrases that coupled the color green with inexperience.